Have you read Part 1 of this article? - What NOT do do when managing your boss

 When your boss is assigning work to you make sure the discussion includes the current workload you have.
 Order of priorities and dates s/he wants things delivered by.
 In effect you are managing your boss by delegating up.

 Make sure that you mentally and emotionally prepare yourself before any interaction with your boss.

-Think about your Big Picture (taken from the Planning Sheet in the ebook "Influence Your Way To Success") to ensure that you stay aligned with what it is you do want.
+Think about your Big Picture (taken from the Planning Sheet in the ebook "Successful Feedback") to ensure that you stay aligned with what it is you do want.
 That in the moment of choice - you make the choice to act from a place of personal power and not like a victim or a martyr.